MaubeCn/SnakeGame/README.md

 *(btw in my profile my dicrod and telegram username and if want u can give me ideas for projects ^^)*

-btw i forgot to say if u found any bugs *(small chance)* saned this bugs to me i will try to fix it
+btw i forgot to say if u found any bugs *(small chance)* send this bugs to me i will try to fix it

 # 📝 Snake Game — Update Log
 # ✅ v1.0 – 🎉 Initial Release